Donders-Institute/bidscoin/README.md

     positional arguments:
       sourcefolder          The source folder containing the raw data in sub-#/ses-#/series format
-      bidsfolder            The destination folder with the bids data structure
+      bidsfolder            The destination / output folder with the bids data

     optional arguments:
       -h, --help            show this help message and exit